-Cognitive behavioral therapy shows promise managing menopausal insomnia and hot flashes
+Cognitive behavioral therapy for menopausal insomnia

 Cognitive behavioral therapy may offer menopausal women an effective, drug-free solution for relieving insomnia and hot flashes, new research suggests.